lit/lit.dev/packages/lit-dev-content/site/guide/why-lit.md

 {% todo %}

-- Decide if this content goes here or on the main landing page.
+- Decide if this content goes here or on the main home page.
 Conclusion: probably OK to go here.
 Even if it covers similar ground, it'll be in a different form.
 - Write content.

 {% endtodo %}